chrisbradleyy/LeDataSciFi.github.io/assignments/project.md

 - General idea: You've now acquired the key data and finished most of the data cleaning.
 - Report has nice data sections describing data source(s) and how you got/cleaned the data
+- Needs to show progress and that you're on track!
 - More details later

 <!--  FIIIIIIIIIIIILL IN!